 Synthesizers used: Early version of the Moog and Vocoder

-With A Clockwork Orange, Stanley Kubrick creates a bizarre future-version of London where the conventional standards of morality are gone, and a young man named Alex roams, a violent delinquent with delusions of grandeur.
-One of the most controversial films made at the time, its soundtrack features a series of brilliant classical reinterpretations by Wendy Carlos.
-She uses an early Moog synthesizer — something she helped create with Robert Moog — to reimagine Beethoven’s Ninth, “The Thieving Magpie” and “The William Tell Overture”.
+With A Clockwork Orange, Stanley Kubrick creates a bizarre future-version of London where the conventional standards of morality are gone.
+A young man named Alex roams, a violent delinquent with delusions of grandeur.
+Considered as one of the most controversial films of its time, the soundtrack features a series of brilliant classical reinterpretations by Wendy Carlos.
+She uses an early Moog synthesizer — a synth she helped create with Robert Moog — to reimagine Beethoven’s Ninth, “The Thieving Magpie” and “The William Tell Overture”.
 Forward-looking while remaining fiercely classical, it is the perfect way to express Alex’s character and to complement the icy-precision of Kubrick’s frames.

 4. Chariots of Fire (1981)